reneafranco/Sophia-Courses/README.md

 Introduction to Systems Thinking 3 4

-Hardware and Operating Systems Essentials 3 3 ---Pre study class ---
+Hardware and Operating Systems Essentials 3 3 --- Pre study class ---

 Business of IT – Applications 4 6